MTR CRRC Changchun EMU

-The MTR CRRC Changchun EMU (also known as the TML C-train (Note: Short for Tuen Ma line Changchun-made train)) is a model of heavy rail electric multiple units of the Mass Transit Railway in Hong Kong.
+The MTR CRRC Changchun EMU (also known as the TML C-train (Note: Short for Tuen Ma line Changchun-made train) or 1141A) is a model of heavy rail electric multiple units of the Mass Transit Railway in Hong Kong.
 The 8-car sets are manufactured by Changchun Railway Vehicles for the East West Corridor (Tuen Ma Line), to operate alongside extended SP1900 sets (1151) from the West Rail line.
 They are currently in service on the Tuen Ma line.
+Before the opening of the Tuen Ma Line in 2021, their name was EWL C train, which stands for East West Link Changchun train.